mono1756/Retale/README.md

 <details>
 <summary><strong>📅 When will the full version release?</strong></summary>

 There is no confirmed release date yet.
-Development updates will be shared through our social platforms.
+The Game will use a chapter system like in Deltarune, and we want to release Chapter 1 of the game by 2029.

 </details>